ti-oluwa/tranzlate/README.md

 ## tranzlate

-A wrapper around the translators package by UlionTse that enables multilingual translation of text, files, markup and BeautifulSoup objects.
+A wrapper around the [`translators`](https://pypi.org/project/translators/) package, providing a simpler interface for the translation of text, files, markup and BeautifulSoup.

 ## Installation